Rethinking Karthäuserhof

 The Eitelsbach feeds the Ruwer (more trout stream than river, as one observer put it).
 The Ruwer, in turn, flows to the Mosel, which has swallowed the identity of the tributary like a hungry fish.
 If not for the industry of medieval monks, this small district might still be all woods.
 For centuries, the Ruwer was a busy workplace of Benedictine winegrowers on the left bank, Carthusians, or Karthäuser, on the right.

 Napoleon swept into the Ruwer in 1794.
 Within a few years, the monks were pushed from their productive hermitages.
 When army generals and prosperous families got a crack at these prime estates, they snapped them up.
-Generation upon generation, they overlaid austerity with wealth, but kept the wine flowing.
+Generation upon generation, they overlaid austerity with wealth.
+But they kept the wine flowing.

 Charmed Oblivion